 Seven Habits to Maintain a Highly Effective Bladder

 - Understand your bladder’s normal schedule.
 Avoid “just in case” peeing.
 Urinating more than every two hours can teach the bladder to send a signal to your bladder that it should be emptied even before it is full.
 Don’t’ ignore the urge to urinate (pee) for too long.
 “Too long” is generally considered more than four hours.
-This can be convenient but isn’t healthy for your bladder.
+This can be convenient for you but isn’t healthy for your bladder.
 This is bladder self-mastery.

 - Learn about all your pelvic floor muscles (often called Kegel muscles and Kegel exercises).